-This course is designed in a HYBRID FORMAT, meaning there will be online portions of the course as well as face to face sections.
-Lectures will be posted online.
+This course is designed in a Face to Face Format, but may be converted to a HYBRID FORMAT at any time dependent on the Covid Crisis, SPC guidelines, local or state mandates, meaning there will be online portions of the course as well as face to face sections.
+Some Lectures will be posted online.
 Exams and discussions will be face to face.
-Please pay close attention to the class schedule in order to determine online and face to face assignments.
+Please pay close attention to the class schedule and announcements to determine any change to the class format or assignments.